 Applicant with differential documentary requirements (formerly ‘low risk’ applicants)

 Nationals from certain countries are not required to include some evidential documents in their application for UK Visas and Immigration.
 If you are a national of one of these countries you must, however, confirm on your application form that you meet the requirements set out and that you hold documentary evidence in the manner required.
 The list of exempt countries can be found in Appendix H of the Immigration Rules: https://www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-h-tier-4-documentary-requirements

-If you are studying in the UK for less than 6 months or re-sitting exams, you are national of a non-European Economic Area country and you do not already hold an immigration permission that entitles you to study in the UK you will need to apply for a 6 month Short-term Study Visa.
-Under Short-Term Study Visa, you are not eligible to work in any capacity in the UK, even in an unpaid or voluntary practise.
+If you are studying in the UK for less than 6 months or re-sitting exams, you are national of a non-European Economic Area country and you do not already hold an immigration permission that entitles you to study in the UK you will need to apply for a 6 month Short-term study visa.
+Under a Short-term study visa, you are not eligible to work in any capacity in the UK, even in an unpaid or voluntary practise.

-Non-visa nationals are not required to apply for a Short-Term Study Visa before travelling to the UK.
+Non-visa nationals are not required to apply for a Short-term study visa before travelling to the UK.
 Instead, non-visa nationals can show their documents to the immigration officials at a UK airport upon arrival and have the visa stamped into their passport.
-T

 If you are a non-visa national, you are required to bring to the airport your passport, a letter of support from the RVC, recent formal evidence that you can support yourself financially for the duration of your course, as well as bank statements or loan letters.

 If you are a visa national, then you will need to apply for a Short-term study visa before travelling to the UK.
 You must provide a letter of support from the RVC.
 You will also need to prove you have finances sufficient to pay your tuition fees if applicable and living costs while in the UK.

 In order to apply for a Short-term study visa you need to: